Uniqueness and Prime Identities

 - The Shelter of the Network: Inside an atomic nucleus, the shelter is actually a form of "Identity theft"—because protons and neutrons continuously switch into each other via pion exchange faster than the weak force audit rate, the neutron effectively becomes a proton before the weak force can "find" and factorize it.
 This network integration allows the non-unique neutron to persist because its redundancy is masked by the rapid oscillation of identity within the unique prime structure of the atom.

 - The Free State Collapse: Once a neutron is freed, it is exposed as a non-unique composite.
-It possesses a mass-energy remainder—it is slightly heavier than the sum of its potential prime factors (
+It possesses a mass-energy remainder—it is slightly heavier than the sum of its potential prime factors (\$\Delta m > 0\$).
+This remainder is the mathematical proof of its factorizability.² Without a unique signature to maintain its identity and without the "identity theft" shelter of the nucleus, it is reduced.

 The Weak Force: The Two Heads of the Asymmetric Hammer